 Some concertgoers turned on their phone lights and shined them on her—or were they recording her?—as the three security people ushered her through the arena.

 She was just a little thing.
-He stood six-one and Schmiddy was about his height, so she probably topped five feet by just an inch or two.
+He stood six-one, and Schmiddy was about the same height, so she probably topped five feet by just an inch or two.
 Her long, strawberry-blonde hair flowed straight and thick.

 He’d always had a thing for gingers.